cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 ### What is the difference between ICS and Partial Set Security (PSS)?

 [ICS is a protocol](#what-is-interchain-security-ics).
-PSS is an ICS feature that allows a provider chain to share only a subset of its validator set with a consumer chain.
+PSS is a feature of ICS that allows a provider chain to share only a subset of its validator set with a consumer chain.
 PSS differentiates between TopN and Opt-In consumer chains.
 For TopN chains, the validator subset is determined by the top N% provider validators by voting power.
 For Opt-In chains, the validator subset is determined by validators opting in to validate the consumer chains.